 Before getting into ropes it is best to have taken some training through a guide school and/or swiftwater rescue course.
 The opportunity to injury someone increases dramatically when people start pulling on ropes particularly with mechanical advantage system.

 While it is rare to need to use ropes from shore.
 Having comfort and regular practice use ropes will allow you to use them when needed.
 We will do a separate article just on using ropes from shore since it is complicated and we cannot cover it in the depth it needs to be here.
 For the moment check out this commentary on z-rigs.

 In the early 2000’s I had the opportunity to work on the Tuolumne River outside Yosemite.
 Wrapped rafts were a regular occurrence on these trips.
 About the same time I first heard about deflating tubes to unwrap rafts.
 Over the next few years we dealt with around 75 wraps that needed more than the simple pulling on a tube.
 All (including many gear boats) but two were fixed with tube deflation.

-While ropes are fun to play with they are rarely necessary to unwrap or unpin a raft.
+While knots and ropes are fun, they are rarely necessary to unwrap or unpin a raft.
 Many people jump to ropes from shore with a mechanical advantage too quickly.
 I have seen and heard about way more injuries from using mechanical advantage systems than from using in-raft techniques.
 While mechanical advantage has its place if you are using it most likely there is a way get the same result with less force.